BakrN/vortex/tests/regression/tensor_core/README.md

 ```

 ## Validation / Reproduction
-To reproduce an experiment, as mentioned previously, you only need the defintions file and the kernel.
+To reproduce an experiment, as mentioned previously, you only need the definitions file and the kernel.
 You can use the `reproduce.py` script to automate the reproduction of experiments.
 For example, to reproduce results of figure 8 in paper, you can run the following while replacing the values within {} with the correct paths:

 ```
 python reproduce.py --source_dir {UNZIPPED_EXPERIMENT_DIR_HERE}/fig8 --output_dir {OUTPUT_DIR}/fig8
 ```

-Reproducing Figures 15–16 requires modifications to `py/config.json` and executing `./build_experiment.sh` with different matrices as inputs to the executable.
-Note that experiments with large \( K \) values may yield a slight mismatch (+/- ~1.0f) in the output due to floating-point rounding errors, which can vary depending on the NumPy version and the tensor core's rounding behavior.
+Reproducing Figures 15–16 requires manual runs and modifications to `py/config.json` and executing `./build_experiment.sh` to generate the different sized matrices as inputs to the executable.
+Afterward, if preferred, you can reuse the `defines.txt` file in the provided validation data for fig15-16.
+Note that experiments with large \( K \) values may yield a slight mismatch in the output due to floating-point rounding errors, which can vary depending on the NumPy version and the tensor core's rounding behavior.

 ### Notes
 #### Statistics Rate